patrick-kidger/mkposters/README.md

 The Markdown format allows you use arbitrary HTML inside of it.
 This is useful in all kinds of ways.

-- To make best use of this package you'll probably want to be proficient with HTML and CSS.
-You'll find that you're stuck with the default alignment on the webpage otherwise.
-- This is particularly useful for the banner section, which often includes lots of pieces of information (titles, authors, logos, URLs, etc.) that you'll want to lay out in some manner.
+- The banner section often contains things laid information (titles, authors, logos, URLs etc.) laid out in complicated ways.
+Directly writing HTML with embedded `style` attributes is simplest here.
 - Pro tip: embedding HTML can be (ab)used to modify spacing like so.
-(Analogous to all those little `\vspace`s you use in LaTeX documents.)
+(Analogous to those little `\vspace`s you definitely never use in LaTeX documents.)
 In this example we move the content up by 10 points.
 ```
 <div style="margin-top: -10pt;">
 ...your content here...
 </div>
 ```

+## Future plans?

+It'd be nice to support:
+- Other poster layouts;
+- Optionally automatically generating the PDF.
+(Practically speaking probably by automating the Firefox interaction through Selenium.)